This whippet training technique will be of great help if your dog, despite being fed the best quality dog food, turns out to be a great garbage hound.

 Not only they are fantastic racing and companion dogs, they can also be the most passionate and persistent garbage hounds that I know of.

-Certainly, whippets are not the only ones in the canine world to indulge in rubbish but they seem to be especially keen on eating trash like there was no tomorrow and they are often incorrigible in their terrible tastes.
+Certainly, whippets are not the only ones in the canine world to indulge in rubbish but they seem to be especially keen on eating trash like there is no tomorrow and they are often incorrigible in their terrible taste.